Silene suecica

 Silene suecica (also known as Viscaria alpina) is a species of plant in the family Caryophyllaceae.
-Its common name is red Alpine catchfly and its natural habitat is the mountains of Norway and Sweden but it is sometimes found near the coasts and it is also found in the Alps and the Pyrenees, Greenland and North America.
+Its common name is red Alpine catchfly and its natural habitat is the mountains of Norway and Sweden but it is sometimes found near the coasts and it is also found in Great Britain, the Alps and the Pyrenees, Greenland and North America.

 Description

 Alpine catchfly is a perennial plant growing to a height of 10 to 40 cm.
 The stems are unbranched and erect with a glossy surface often tinged with red.
 The leaves are in opposite pairs, the lower ones being stalked and forming a rosette while the upper ones are unstalked.
 The leaves are narrow and lanceolate with entire margins.
 The inflorescence is a small umbel and the flowers are fragrant.
 The calyx is five-lobed and tubular and a greenish-purple colour.
 The corolla is regular, from 1 to 2 cm in diameter with five pink, deeply notched petals.
 There are several stamens, some of which may be vestigial, and five styles.
 The fruit is a five-chambered capsule.
 This plant flowers between June and August.